edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/bot_manager.md

 -   Setting up bot manager involves two configurations:
     -   **Bot Manager Configuration:** This configuration defines a set of enforcement actions and when they will be applied to traffic.
 You must assign a bot rule set to this configuration through the `bots_prod_id` property.
-    -   **Bot Rule Set:** This configuration defines how bot traffic will be identified through one or more bot rules.
+    -   **Bot Rule Set:** This configuration defines how bot traffic will be identified through one or more bot rule(s).
 Each bot rule defines how {{ PRODUCT }} will identify bots for a set of requests.
 You may identify bot traffic through our bot reputation database or through custom match conditions.
         -   **Reputation Database:** A bot rule that relies on our reputation database is defined through the `directive.include` property.

             **Example:**